rage/java-programming/data/part-2/2-repeating.md

 ```

 <!-- Hoitaa asian, mutta ei kovin tyylikkäästi.
 Entä jos ohjelman pitäisi lukea sata tai vaikkapa tuhat lukua ja tulostaa niiden summa?
 Entä jos ohjelman pitäisi lukea kolme lukua? -->
 It does the job, but not elegantly.
-What if the program had to read a hundred, or perhaps a thousand, numbers and print their sum?
+What if the program had to read a hundred, or perhaps a thousand numbers and print their sum?
 What if the program had to read three numbers only?

 <!-- Tämän ongelman voi ratkaista toistolauseella, joka pitää kirjaa sekä summasta että lukemiskerroista.
 Viiden luvun summan tulostava toistolauseella toteutettava ohjelma näyttää seuraavalta. -->
 The problem can be solved with a loop, which keeps track of both the sum and the number of times input has been read.
 The program that prints the sum of five numbers now looks as follows